 Each environment is different

-Just as no business is the same, there is no two environments that are identical.
+Just as no business is the same, there are no two environments that are identical.
 In some, the resource allocation might be very uniform.
 This would lead to largely all blue or all standard VMs.

 However, in others there might be any number of VMs that exceed the values to be considered Unique.